 What are the rules of your home?
 Help your fifth grader draft a Family Constitution and even give it an aged look using soaked tea bags.

-Your child can learn about the process of making frozen yogurt and enjoy a homemade, flavorful dessert.
-Experiment with this fun summer food!
+Your kid can learn about the process of making frozen yogurt and enjoy a homemade, flavorful dessert.
+Experiment with this fun, chilly food!

 With a clear bottle and a few plastic straws, you can easily make a hummingbird feeder and demonstrate the effects of atmospheric pressure at the same time!

 Based on the concept of water's "freezing point," this activity entails the lowering of water's freezing point to chill ice cream!